mrmartineau/zander.wtf-2017/_posts/2014-05-01-yeoman-generator-development-tips.md

 <% if (jsLibs == 'jquery') { %>,"jquery": true<% } %>
 ```

-Notice the preceeding comma before the conditional's content.
+Notice the preceeding comma before the conditional's content?
 JSON syntax is very strict, if a comma isn't there, or is in the wrong place, it will throw an error and npm will not install the dependencies, that is why I included the preceeding comma within the conditional.
 It might seem obvious but this logic needs to be self-contained and the surrounding code needs to be unaware of it, if it does not exist.

 ## Try the [Kickoff generator](https://www.npmjs.org/package/generator-kickoff)
 To install it, run: